 This article briefly covers important points concerning the carbon tax.
 It explains the meaning of carbon tax, how the tax is imposed at different points of the supply chain, how the carbon taxes are not uniform for different types of fuels, the chronology of carbon tax in India and how this tax will help in reducing the climate change.

 Aspirants would find this article very helpful while preparing for the IAS Exam.

 |Aspirants should begin their preparation by solving UPSC Previous Year Question Papers now!!

 To complement your preparation for the upcoming exam, check the following links:

 What is Carbon Tax?

 It is a form of Pollution Tax.
 It levies a fee on the production, distribution or use of fossil fuels based on how much carbon their combustion emits.
-It is a cost effective tool to reduce greenhouse gas emissions in the atmosphere.
-It is a kind of Pigovian tax ( tax on negative externalities).
+It is a cost-effective tool to reduce greenhouse gas emissions in the atmosphere.
+It is a kind of a Pigouvian tax ( tax on negative externalities).
 It is based on the ‘polluter pay’ principle.
-The ultimate goal of carbon tax is to reduce and eventually eliminate the use of fossil fuels.
+The ultimate goal of a carbon tax is to reduce and eventually eliminate the use of fossil fuels.

 Carbon Tax – How Does it Work?

 The Government will set a price per ton on carbon.
 It gets translated into Tax on the following.

 - Tax on electricity